 3. Give new members a warm welcome

-When new members sign up for your organization, be sure to take advantage of your membership management software’s welcome message so that they’ll automatically receive a welcome email.
+When new members sign up for your organization, be sure to take advantage of your membership management software’s new member welcome message so that they’ll automatically receive a welcome email.

 Keep in mind that you don’t want your new member to feel like they’re getting templated information.
 If your goal is member retention, every interaction you have with your members should feel personalized.